Kushredoc/OpenAg-MVP/README.md

 > sudo leafpad /etc/couchdb/default.ini

+  - Click the "Search" then "Find" menu and type HTTPD, and click the "Find" button.
+  - Under the HTTPD line,change binding address to: binding_address = 0.0.0.0
+  - Click "File" and "Save", then exit the editor.
-_ Under HTTPD,change: binding_address = 0.0.0.0 _ Reboot so this takes effect
+  - Reboot so this takes effect (From the Main menu, click "Shutdown" and on the sub-menu click "Reboot"

 Add a database to hold the sensor output

 > curl -X PUT http://localhost:5984/mvp_sensor_data

-In the Python file: logData.py, uncomment the line for logDB
+## Test The New System

+  - All should be up and running, but run the test script to make sure:

 ## Bill of Materials:
 - Raspberry Pi